usgs/pubswh-ui/README.md

  LOGIN_PAGE_PATH = '/login/'
  # verify ssl certificate for outside service calls
  VERIFY_CERT = True or False
+ #cache settings- see the documentation for flask-cache.
+For development, a cache type of simple works well with the development server.  redis is used on production
+ #CACHE_CONFIG = {'CACHE_TYPE': 'simple'}
  ```

 3. After you have created your `local_settings.py`, you can start the app by running `runserver.py`, which will give you an output like so: